If you want to use the John Lewis “Never Knowingly Undersold” promise to price match your shopping, you don’t have much time left.

 You can read what counts, and what doesn’t, on the John Lewis website.

-You can make a claim up to 28 days after buying something
+You can make a claim after buying something

 Something worth remembering is you can make a claim four weeks after buying at John Lewis.
 So if there’s a promotion elsewhere that drops the price of your purchase, call up John Lewis and get a refund.